C# 14 features

 What to read first

 For the headline 14.0 features, C# 14 Extension Members and Partial constructors and events in C# 14 are the biggest behavioural changes if you’re coming from C# 12.
 After that, C# 14 user-defined compound assignment operators and the field keyword cover the perf-sensitive bits.
+The one breaking change to know about before you upgrade is the C# 14 overload resolution change with Span and ReadOnlySpan, which can silently bind a different overload.

 What’s on this page